ajd213/hypercubes/README.md

 It is known analytically that the location of the percolation transition is $p_c = 1/N$ in the limit $N\to\infty$.
 In this example, we show that the transition is apparent even for modest $N$.
 The code for this example is located in analysis/percolation_transition.py.

 Let's briefly explain the important bits of code.
-We first create a grid of $p$-values, and choose how many realisations (NR) to use, as well as what values of $N$.
+We first create a grid of $p$-values, and choose how many realisations (NR) to use, as well as what values of $N$:
 ```
 p_min = 0
 p_max = 1